Learn More

 Can You Transfer a UK Pension to a 401k?

-If a pension transfer is made to a foreign scheme that is not a QROPS, HMRC will treat it as an unauthorised payment, subject to severe tax penalties, typically 55% of the transferred amount.
+If a pension transfer is made to a foreign scheme that is not a QROPS, HMRC will treat it as an unauthorised payment.
+An unauthorised transfer can give rise to a 40% unauthorised payments charge on the member.
+A further 15% unauthorised payments surcharge can apply if the statutory threshold for unauthorised payments is met.

 Can You Transfer a UK Pension to a US QROPS?

-No, you cannot transfer your UK pension to a QROPS in the US, as HMRC’s list of approved overseas pension schemes does not currently include any US retirement plans.
+No, you cannot transfer a UK pension to a USA QROPS, as HMRC’s published ROPS list does not currently provide a US-based QROPS route for this purpose.
 Any attempt to transfer a UK pension into a 401(k), IRA, or similar US retirement plan would be deemed an unauthorised withdrawal and incur substantial penalties.

 Can You Transfer a UK Pension to a QROPS Outside of the US?